ytakefuji/patient/README.md

 <img src="https://github.com/ytakefuji/patient/raw/main/fig.png" height=90 width=400>

-phope allows users to modify two biomarker's names such as hbA1c and NT-proBNP in data.csv.
+phope allows users to modify two biomarker's names such as hbA1c and NT-proBNP with data.csv.

 Five determinant names such as "day", degree1, degree2, y1 and y2 in data.csv should not be changed.

-phope is a universal biomarker prediction tool with the past data.
+phope is a universal biomarker prediction tool with data.csv.
 This example shows two biomarkers such as hbA1c and NT-proBNP.

-phope can predict any two biomakers simultaneously using the data in the second and third columns.
+phope can predict any two biomakers simultaneously with data.csv in the second and third columns.

 Columns 4 (degree1) and 5 (degree2) show the degree of polynomial regression for the first and second biomarkers, respectively.